DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 [Sign into your account].

-Contact ((provider)) if you need help getting references or choosing who to ask."
+Contact ((provider)) if you need help getting references or choosing who to ask.

+# Get help

+Call 0800 389 2500 or [chat online]

+Monday to Friday, 8:30am to 5:30pm (except public holidays)."
 }) }}

 <!-- markdownlint-enable MD001 MD025 MD042 MD051 -->